Nupurgopali/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**: The data consists of information about customers of a bank and it contains 40 attributes about them and using these attributes the model had to classify if the customer will make a deposit or not.

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**: The ID of the best run model was AutoML_df7df6f4-0f65-405f-ac0e-8c435d35c755_48.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**